 The topic of sourdough and FODMAPs can be very confusing.
-Some sources will say sourdough are suitable on a low FODMAP diet, while others will disagree.
-Before I clarify the sourdough-FODMAP debate, lets first take a look at what makes regular bread high FODMAP.
+Some sources will say sourdough is suitable on a low FODMAP diet, while others will disagree.
+Before I clarify the sourdough-FODMAP debate, let’s first take a look at what makes regular bread high FODMAP.

 What makes regular bread high FODMAP?

 Regular bread typically uses either wheat flour or rye flour, and is therefore high in the FODMAP fructans.
-The reason gluten-free alternatives are recommended for a low FODMAP diet is because they don’t contain wheat.
-But…sourdough bread still contains wheat, so does that mean all sourdough is high FODMAP?
-In short – no. Now let us take a look at why!
+The reason gluten-free alternatives are recommended for a low FODMAP diet is that they don’t contain wheat.
+But… sourdough bread still contains wheat, so does that mean all sourdough is high FODMAP?
+In short, no. Now let us take a look at why!

 Why is some sourdough lower FODMAP than others?

 Traditional sourdough bread undergoes a different baking method to regular bread.
 Sourdough traditionally requires a much longer fermentation process than regular bread.
 Fermentation is the step in bread making where yeast and bacteria convert carbohydrates to carbon dioxide (gas), which leavens the bread.
 This is what gives bread its soft, fluffy texture we all love.

 Because traditional sourdough undergoes fermentation over several days, the yeast and bacteria (lactobacilli) remove much of the fructans.
 So generally, the longer the leavening process, the lower the FODMAP content of the sourdough.
 Now for the slightly confusing part… only some sourdough breads are low FODMAP.